Yamachiche River: Geography

 From the perch lake, the river descends 260 meters to the south and flows into Lake Garand (length: 1.2 km facing south, elevation: 172 m).
 Then the river descends 3.9 km southwest through the village of Saint-Élie to the mouth of the Paterson Lake Creek.
 From there, the river descends 4.7 km south to the limit of the municipality of Charette, Quebec.

 The river then descends to the south, then turns eastwards to cross the village of Charette.
 Then the river cuts the southwestern limit of Saint-Boniface-de-Shawinigan before crossing Saint-Étienne-des-Grès where it collects the waters of the Machiche River, where it branches off to the southwest.
 Then its route serves as the limit between Saint-Étienne-des-Grès and Saint-Barnabé.

 The river continues southward through the farmland west of the village of Saint-Thomas-de-Caxton.
 Downstream, the river passes east of the village of Yamachiche to its estuary in Lake Saint-Pierre, where there is also a point and a cove of the same name, 25 km upstream from Trois-Rivières.

 In addition, the "Petite rivière Yamachiche" runs for 16 km parallel to the west side; This river takes its source in the area of Saint-Barnabé-Nord.
-This twin river drains the area of the village of Ymachiche and then flows into Lake Saint-Pierre, 1.5 km upstream from the mouth of the main river.
+This twin river drains the area of the village of Yamachiche and then flows into Lake Saint-Pierre, 1.5 km upstream from the mouth of the main river.